getnamo/GlobalEventSystem-Unreal/README.md

 #### No param event

-Only the bind info is required.
-Use 'this' capture context in the lambda to enable calling e.g. member functions.
+Only the event context is required.
+Use 'this' capture context in the lambda to enable calling e.g. member functions (optional).

 ```c++
 FGESEventContext Context;